mauricechiodo/eim-case-studies/course/finance/libor/LiborFuture.md

 (ARRC) identified the Secured Overnight Financing Rate (SOFR) as its preferred alternative to USD Libor [4].
 One of the issues with replacing Libor is that there are a large number of financial contracts which rely on Libor and come into maturity after 2021.
-Therefore IBA hopes continue to publish the LIBOR rates alongside the alternative `risk-free rates' that are being developed.
+Therefore IBA hopes continue to publish the LIBOR rates alongside the alternative 'risk-free rates' that are being developed.

 SOFR is a broad measure of overnight Treasury financing transactions and according to the Federal